Phosphoresce/dotfiles/docs/ssh.md

 From home:
 `ssh -p 2222 localhost`

+**Regular ssh tunnel**
+This is useful for accessing servers in a private subnet.
+For example allowing the use of RDP from your local machine because a jumpbox doesn't have RDP.

+Create the tunnel:
+`ssh -L 3389:eventual_target:3389 jumpbox_ip`

+From your starting machine connect to localhost and the tunnel will forward that connection to the eventual target.

 **Troubleshooting**
 Make sure the public key and private key are correctly copied over to your target server.
 Did you run `chmod 400 ~/.ssh/authorized_keys`?